Merry Aart

 Merry Aart (born 31 March 1953 in Elva) is an Estonian politician.
 She is a member of the XIV Riigikogu.

 In 1982 she graduated from Estonian University of Life Sciences in zoological engineering.

-1994-1999 she was the president of Estonian Association of Rural Consultants.
+From 1994 to 1999 she was the president of Estonian Association of Rural Consultants.

-Since 2013 she is a member of Conservative People's Party of Estonia.
+Since 2013 she has been a member of Conservative People's Party of Estonia.